Battle of the Spurs: Contemporary accounts

-The same evening the Imperial Master of the Posts, Baptiste de Tassis sent news of the battle to Margaret of Savoy from Aire-sur-la-Lys in Artois; "Early in the day the Emperor and the King of England encountered 8,000 French horse; the Emperor, with 2,000 only, kept them at bay until four in the afternoon, when they were put to flight.
-A hundred men of arms were left upon the field, and more than a hundred taken prisoners, of the best men in France; as the Sieur de Piennes, the Marquis de Rotelin, and others."
-Henry sent his own account to Margaret of Savoy on the following day.
+The same evening the Imperial Master of the Posts, Baptiste de Tassis sent news of the battle to Margaret of Savoy from Aire-sur-la-Lys in Artois; Early in the day the Emperor and the King of England encountered 8,000 French horse; the Emperor, with 2,000 only, kept them at bay until four in the afternoon, when they were put to flight.
+A hundred men of arms were left upon the field, and more than a hundred taken prisoners, of the best men in France; as the Sieur de Piennes, the Marquis de Rotelin, and others.
+Henry sent his account to Margaret of Savoy on the following day.
 He mentioned that the French cavalry had first attacked Shrewsbury's position blockading the town, capturing 44 men and wounding 22.
 An Imperial cavalry manoeuvre brought the French horse within range of the guns, and the French cavalry fled.

 The chronicle writer Edward Hall gave a somewhat different account.
 Hall, who says the French called it the "battle of the Spurs", centres the action around a hill, with English archers at the village of "Bomye."
 He has the French cavalry break after a show of English banners organized by the Clarenceux Herald, Thomas Benolt.
 Hall mentions that Maximilian advised Henry to deploy some artillery on another hill "for out-scourers" but does not mention any effect on the outcome.
 Although Henry wished to ride into the battle, he stayed with the Emperor's foot soldiers on the advice of his council.

 After a three-mile chase, amongst the French prisoners were Jacques de la Palice, Pierre Terrail, seigneur de Bayard and Louis d'Orléans, Duke of Longueville.
 Although reports mention the Emperor's decision for his troops to serve under Henry's standard, Hall's account suggests friction between the English and Imperial forces, during the day and over prisoners taken by the Empire, who were "not brought to sight" and released.
 Henry returned to his camp at Enguinegatte and heard reports of the day's actions.
 During the fighting the garrison of Thérouanne had come out and attacked Herbert's position.
-According to report, three English soldiers of note were killed, with 3,000 French casualties.
+According to the report, three English soldiers of note were killed, with 3,000 French casualties.
 Nine French standards were captured, with 21 noble prisoners dressed in cloth-of-gold.